ZhanYang-nwpu/RSVG-pytorch/README.md

 We expect the directory and file structure to be the following:
 ```
 ./                      # current (project) directory
-├── models/             # Files for implementation of RSVG model
-├── utils/              # Some scripts for data processing and helper functions
-├── saved_models/       # Savepath of pth/ckpt and pre-trained model
-├── logs/               # Savepath of logs
 ├── data_loader.py      # Load data
 ├── main.py             # Main code for training, validation, and test
 ├── README.md